cxpartners/sepa-customer-platform/doc/architecture/decisions/0004-authenticate-backstage-users-azure-ad.md

 * If SEPA have a hosted AD setup, AD Connect would need to be used to keep the logins in sync.
 Any syncing operation introducs a possible point of failure which would need to be managed.

 ### 2. Dynamics user accounts
+Managing user accounts directly in Dynamics.
+This option can only be used if the back stage users are logging into the Dynamics interface directly, it cannot be used for external access via the WebAPI.

 #### Positive
 * Simple setup, reduces need for multiple linked 'account entities'.

 #### Negative
+* Does not support WebAPI access, therefore does not support a custom back stage user experience
 * SEPA would need to setup new standalone logins for any Dynamics users and these would be managed in isolation.

 ## Links